facebook/react/packages/create-subscription/README.md

 # Examples

-This API can be used to subscribe to a variety of "subscribable" sources, from Flux stores to RxJS observables.
+This API can be used to subscribe to a variety of "subscribable" sources, from event dispatchers to RxJS observables.
 Below are a few examples of how to subscribe to common types.

 ## Subscribing to event dispatchers

-Below is an example showing how `create-subscription` can be used to subscribe to event dispatchers such as DOM elements or Flux stores.
+Below is an example showing how `create-subscription` can be used to subscribe to event dispatchers such as DOM elements.

 ```js
 import React from "react";